fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 8.0.0 =
+* [Changed] Changed the custom post type definition to always has_archive, despite whether or not the theme has a proper template to show vehicles.

 = 7.1.0 =
 * [Added] Added a filter `shortcode_atts_inventory_slider` to the [invp-inventory-slider] shortcode so that the attributes can be filtered.
 Also added the orderby and order parameters of the queries inside this shortcode to the shortcode attributes so they can be filtered.